 Although the game seems like something that became popular in the 60s or 70s, judging from the movies, this is completely untrue.
 The World Rock Paper Scissors Association, which actually exists, has full details on its website about the ancient origins of the game.

 In fact, Rock, Paper, Scissors can be traced back to Han Dynasty in China, sometime between 206 BCE and 220 CE.
 It was then known as shoushiling, which roughly meant "three who fear each other" or " manual command ", depending on your source.
 It wasn't exactly rock, paper, and scissors that you summoned with your hands; that was a later innovation in Japan, but the spirit of the game was the same.
 In this original version, you played as a frog, a slug or a snake .
-The snake hits the slug, the frog hits the snake.
+The dragon beats the slug, the frog beats the snake.
 Why?
 Why not?

 5. Christmas as a term for Christmas is about 1000 years old.